 7. Plitvice Falls, Croatia

-If you could just see one waterfall on your Europe trip, I’d have to recommend this one–the cascades in Plitvice National Park are among the prettiest waterfalls in the world.
+If you could just see one waterfall on your Europe trip, I’d have to recommend this one–the cascades in Plitvice National Park (one of the most beautiful Croatian national parks) are among the prettiest waterfalls in the world.

 Located deep in the wilderness of Central Croatia, the falls are actually made up of 16 lakes, all shining in unique shades of blue and green.
 Interestingly, the largest “waterfall” is actually a river that flows into varying cascades.

 Meanwhile, Plitvice is surrounded by lush greenery that contrasts perfectly with the various pools–as you continue to hike through the park, the views only get better and better.